AzorianSolutions/as-docker-images-unbound/README.md

     build-release IMAGE_TAG_NAME UNBOUND_VERSION DISTRO_REPO_NAME DISTRO_TAG

-So for example, to build the Unbound resolver version 1.13.1 on Alpine Linux 3.14, you would execute the following shell command:
+So for example, to build the Unbound resolver version 1.13.1 on Debian Linux 11.1-slim, you would execute the following shell command:

-    build-release 1.13.1-alpine-3.14 1.13.1 alpine 3.14
+    build-release 1.13.1-debian-11.1-slim 1.13.1 debian 11.1-slim

 The build-realease command assumes the following parameter defaults;

 - Image Tag Name: latest
 - Unbound Version: 1.13.2
-- Distro Name: alpine
+- Distro Name: debian
-- Distro Tag: 3.14
+- Distro Tag: 11.1-slim

 This means that running the build-release command with no parameters would be the equivalent of executing the following shell command:

-    build-release latest 1.13.2 alpine 3.14
+    build-release latest 1.13.2 debian 11.1-slim

 When the image is tagged during compilation, the repository portion of the image tag is derived from the contents of the .as/docker-registry file and the tag from the first parameter provided to the build-release command.